 If we step back a little and think about why we use apps, we’d have to admit that every application stores, processes, and shows us some data.
 Take the Stocks app on your phone: price charts, industry news, indexes — it’s all data, fetched by the app, processed, and displayed in the most digestible format.
 Take this data away, and the app becomes an empty shell.

 For a regular app (99% of today’s software), data lives on centrally controlled servers owned by a company that built an app.
 For example, Apple’s Stock app uses the company’s servers that pull info from exchanges and news sites and then serve it to users through the app’s interface.
 The key here is Apple solely controls how the app’s data is processed and served to customers.

-Contrary to that approach, blockchain technology has pushed a new type of database to the tech scene — the one without a central authority but with a self-containing security mechanism.
+Contrary to that approach, blockchain technology in healthcare has pushed a new type of database to the tech scene — the one without a central authority but with a self-containing security mechanism.
 It’s a distributed database that:

 - exists on many computers simultaneously

 - algorithmically verifies new data before it’s added to the database